FOREX-Dollar slips as German bund yields strengthen euro

 "Once we've fully priced in peak Fed tightening, then you'll see a major reversal.
 A lot of people are trying to get ahead of that and they've been trying to do that all year and they've been getting burned."

-The Fed could raise interest rates by 50 basis points when policymakers meet in December, again by the same amount in February and another 25 bps at their March meeting, Moya said.
+The Fed could raise interest rates by 50 basis points when policymakers meet in December, again by the same amount in February and another 25 basis points at their March meeting, Moya said.

 ========================================================